bveldhuyzen/bolus-sim/README.md

 #
-If you are a user of one of the devices ($DEVICE) 5 to 10, then please contact the manufacturer of this device, and your healthcare provider.
+If you are a user of one of the devices ($DEVICE) 5 to 10, then please contact the manufacturer of the device and consult your healthcare provider.
+The bolus calculator function is not adequately specified.
 It cannot be confirmed if the device works as intended by the manufacturer.
-The  bolus calculator specifications requires to be updated.

 Please mind that with this app come no guarantees.
 Validation before use is highly suggested.